eic/east/docs/_content/installation.md

 mentions cmake -- although the latter is not explicitly invoked, and you only need to run `configure` and `make`.
 Read the web page carefully.

+On some flavors of Linux, e.g. _Rocky_, care must be taken to ensure the `icu` package is correctly installed.
+It appears to happen transparently on Debian.

 ### Qt

 The Qt installation procedure has evolved over the years.
 Using the GUI installer